IthacaResearch/ithacaresearch.github.io/_posts/2020-10-02-Market-State-Decoder-Aggressive.md

 There are two versions of this strategy; the one described on this page is named "aggressive" as the allocations to each asset class can reach 100% of the overall value of the portfolio.

 #### Strategy details
-* Assets: Equity and Government Bonds
+* Asset classes: equities, government bonds
 * Backtest period: Jan 1998 - Jan 2021
 * Rebalancing frequency: variable, average 4/year
 * CAGR: 14.17 %